Polish President's computer network attacked by hackers

 The president's press office declined to discuss the details of the latest hacking incident, except to confirm it took place and an email with a "harmful contents" was being investigated.

-Niebezpiecznik, a website specialising in covering cyber security, said it had been contacted by a hacker using the pseudonym Alladyn2 who claimed responsibility for the attacks on government networks.
+Niebezpiecznik, a website specializing in covering cyber security, aid it had been contacted by a hacker using the pseudonym Alladyn2 who claimed responsibility for the attacks on government networks.

 The person was quoted as saying they were only meant to test the government's ability to withstand them.